andymyp/BTS-BACKEND-TEST/README.md

 ## Built With

-This project built with Node.js, Nest.js, Sequalize, JWT, MySQL, and Swagger
+This project built with Node.js, Express.js, MySql, and JWT

 <p align="right">(<a href="#readme-top">back to top</a>)</p>